 Lismore Primary School offers a range of programs to cater for the diverse learning needs of students.
 We value cultural diversity and strive to provide an inclusive and versatile curriculum with a strong focus on the core subjects of English and Mathematics.
 At Lismore PS we also place a large focus on Health & Wellbeing and the Positive Education philosophy.
 Information technology is integrated into all curriculum areas.
-As a global community we utilise the polycom to connect with local, national and international communities.
+As a global community we utilise the Cisco WebEx to connect with local, national and international communities.

-In 2018, Lismore Primary School began our Sounds Write journey with pleasing results.
-Sounds Write (a synthetic phonics program) is a highly structured, multi-sensory, incremental and code-oriented, instructional approach to teaching children to read and spell.
+Lismore Primary School uses the Sounds Write approach to the teaching of phonics and phonemic awareness.
+Sounds Write is a highly structured, multi-sensory, incremental and code-oriented, instructional approach to teaching children to read and spell.
 The Sounds-Write program provides fast and effective teaching for children at all levels.
-It teaches all key elements of conceptual understanding, factual knowledge, and the three essential skills of blending, segmenting and phoneme manipulation necessary for learning to read and spell and it does so on a daily basis until all children achieve the automaticity that underlies the fluency of every successful reader.
+It teaches all key elements of conceptual understanding, factual knowledge, and the three essential skills of blending, segmenting and phoneme manipulation necessary for learning to read and spell.
+It does so on a daily basis until all children achieve the automaticity that underlies the fluency of every successful reader.

 VCOP creates a positive ethos towards writing for all students Foundation to Year 6.

-The Big Write methodology is; ‘if they can’t say it, they can’t write it’.
+The methodology is; ‘if they can’t say it, they can’t write it’.
 With talk and communication an imperative element of the program.

 Students are encouraged to be ambitious, up-level their work and focus on the elements of VCOP in their writing.
 By Highlighting these areas as ‘goals,’ there has been a direct link to improved writing skills.